The Highland Vet secures first TV award

 Judges praised the creators of the documentary series for their storytelling and the dedication of the team at Daisybeck Studios.

-The show was up against Bangers & Cash and 999 Rescue Squad both for UKTV in the category for best low cost factual programme.
+The show was up against Bangers and Cash and 999 Rescue Squad both for UKTV in the category for best low cost factual programme.

 Mark McMullen, series editor, added: “I’m very proud of the team and grateful for the vets at DS McGregor & Partners for allowing us into their world and I’m also grateful to Phyllis Logan, our narrator, for bringing a voice to the show.”